wescaetano/money-scope/README.md

-# MoneyScope
+# MoneyGarden

-MoneyScope is an intelligent personal finance management API designed to help users manage their finances in a practical and organized way.
+MoneyGarden is an intelligent personal finance management API designed to help users manage their finances in a practical and organized way.
 With it, users can record transactions, set financial goals, create custom categories, and generate financial performance reports.

 ## Objective